bycoffe/campfin-linker/README.md

 As the `individuals` table grows, future linkages will take longer.
 If you don't need records linked across projects, you can use a different `individuals` tables for each one by creating a new table and modifying database.yml to point to the correct table.

-Records from the `individuals` table are cached in memory to reduce mysql queries.
+Records from the `individuals` table are cached in memory to reduce MySQL queries.
 Depending on how much RAM you have available, you can tweak the size of the cache by changing `MAX_CONTRIBUTOR_CACHE_SIZE` in `campfin/linker.py`.
 (Default is 1 GB).

-You can use `test.py` to evaluate the machine learning performance and tweak parameters if desired.
+Use `test.py` to evaluate the machine learning performance and tweak the parameters

 ## Authors